anon-interviewee/Cribl-interview/README.md

 using the features of babel standalone and a service worker to intercept requests to jsx files so they can be transpiled appropriately with appropriate MIME-type replaced in the response.

+If there were also more time, I'd want to explore interactivity performance as it's quite bad when rendering 50K rows.
+Virtualization isn't necessarily straightforward depending on what UX compromises are suitable.

 # Testing

 Test can be run using `npm test`.